aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/deploy_applications.md

 automation/gitops/argocd/apps-kustomization/ui/kustomization.yaml
 ```

-We define a path to `Common manifests` for an application, in this case `ui`, using `resources`.
+We define a path to `base` Kubernetes manifests for an application, in this case `ui`, using `resources`.
 We also define which configuration should be applied to `ui` application in EKS cluster using `patches`.

 ```file
 automation/gitops/argocd/apps-kustomization/ui/deployment-patch.yaml
 ```

 We would like to have `1` replica for `ui` application.
-All other application will use base configuration from `Common manifests`.
+All other application will use configuration from `base` Kubernetes manifests.

 Copy files to the Git repository directory: